 CIBC offers a wealth of banking and financial options to its customers, including everyday chequing accounts for Canadians.
 From those making daily transactions to kids starting their first accounts, the range of CIBC chequing accounts offers options for almost everyone.

-Our guide below presents all the different CIBC chequing accounts available, including their features and benefits and how to apply for each.
+Our guide below presents many of the different CIBC chequing accounts available, including their features and benefits and how to apply for each.

 Compare CIBC chequing accounts

 The CIBC Smart Account is a flexible option for frequent and infrequent bankers.
 With this plan, your monthly account fees vary depending on the amount of transactions you make in the month.
 You’ll pay a minimum of $4.95 per month for the first 12 transactions, then up to a maximum of $14.95 for unlimited transactions.
 Also, the monthly fee is waived if you have a minimum of $3,000 in your CIBC chequing account and have either a direct deposit set up or two monthly pre-authorized payments coming out of your CIBC chequing account.

 Upgrade on your chequing account features with the CIBC Smart Plus Account.
 This account comes with a $29.95 account fee per month, which is waived if you have a minimum of fee rebate with $6,000 daily balance or $100,000 in savings and investments.
 Choosing this plan will also score you a rebate of $120 on annual fees for select CIBC credit cards and access to additional banking services, such as free ATM withdrawals in Canada, the U.S. and internationally, as well as personalized cheques, money orders and overdraft protection at no additional cost.

 CIBC Everyday Chequing Account